SophieDeBenedetto/blog/posts/telemetry_part_two.md

 # Instrumenting Phoenix with Telemetry Part II: Telemetry Metrics + Reporters

+## Table Of Contents

+In this series, we'll be instrumenting a Phoenix app and sending metrics to StatsD with the help of Elixir and Erlang's Telemetry offerings.

+* Part I: Telemetry Under The Hood
+* Part II: Handling Telemetry Events with `TelemetryMetrics` + `TelemetryMetricsStatsd`
+* Part III: Observing Phoenix + Ecto Telemetry Events
+* Part IV: Erlang VM Measurements with `telemetry_poller`, `TelemetryMetrics` + `TelemetryMetricsStatsd`

+## Intro

-In part I of this series, we learned why observability is important and introduced Erlang's Telemetry library.
+In [Part I]() of this series, we learned why observability is important and introduced Erlang's Telemetry library.
 We used it to hand-roll some instrumentation for our Phoenix app, but it left us with some additional problems to solve.
 In this post, we'll use Elixir's `Telemetry.Metrics` and `TelemetryMetricsStatsd` libraries to define and send metrics to StatsD for a given Telemetry event.

 ## Recap